 During the eighties he was increasingly viewed by the media as an eccentric with a reclusive temperament and obsessive behavior, a perception compounded by the suicide of an actress /comedian called Lana Clarkson, which culminated with a mistrial following a second-degree murder case.

 Phil Spector see's his career as being stifled by a system, which he perceives, rewards those white artists, whose artistic contributions have been suspect, whilst victimising himself in the way he feels the likes of many Black artists have been mistreated over the previous 5 decades.

 In 1989, Spector was inducted into the Rock and Roll Hall of Fame as a non-performer.

-In April 2009, he was found guilty of the murder of Lana Clarkson, and is expected to spend the rest of his life in prison.
-His lawyers are to appeal.
+In April 2009, he was found guilty of the murder of Lana Clarkson, and was expected to spend the rest of his life in prison.
+His lawyers were to appeal.

 Phil Spector's Christmas Album (Philles Records 1963)